 Many languages make a contrast between vowels that are spectrally quite similar but that differ in duration.
-On the other hand, there is both a length and a spectral in most English accents between the vowels of 'heed' vs. 'hid' or 'who'd' vs. 'hood'.
-These vowel pairs are often referred to as 'tense' as opposed to 'lax'.
-Tense vowels generally occupy positions in the F1 x F2 space that are more peripheral, i.e. further away from the centre than lax vowels.
-There is some evidence that tense/lax vowel pairs may be further distinguished based on the proportional time in the vowel at which the vowel target occurs (Lehiste & Peterson, 1961).
-Huang (1986, 1992) has shown in a perception experiment that the cross-over point from perception of lax [I] to tense [i] was influenced by the relative position of the target (relative length of initial and final transitions) - see also Strange & Bohn (1998) for a study of the tense/lax distinction in North German.
+On the other hand, there is both a length and a spectral difference in most English accents between the vowels of heed versus hid or who'd versus hood.
+These vowel pairs are often referred to as "tense" as opposed to "lax."
+Tense vowels generally occupy positions in the $F1 \times F2$ space that are more peripheral, i.e., further away from the center than lax vowels.
+There is some evidence that tense-lax vowel pairs may be further distinguished based on the proportional time in the vowel at which the vowel target occurs (Lehiste & Peterson, 1961).
+Huang (1986, 1992) has shown in a perception experiment that the cross-over point from perception of lax [I] to tense [i] was influenced by the relative position of the target (relative length of initial and final transitions) see also Strange and Bohn (1998) for a study of the tense/lax distinction in North German.
 Differences in the proportional timing of vowel targets are not confined to the tense/lax distinction.
-For example, Australian English [i:] has a late target, i.e., long onglide (Cox, 1998) - compare for example the relative time at which the F2-peak occurs in the Australian English and Standard German [i:] in Fig. X.2.
+For example, Australian English [i:] has a late target, i.e., long onglide (Cox, 1998) - compare for example the relative time at which the F2 peak occurs in the Australian English and Standard German [i:] in Figure 3.2.

-Another more common way for targets to differ is in the contrast between monophthongs and diphthongs, i.e. between vowels with a single as opposed to two targets.
-Some of the earliest acoustic studies of (American English) diphthongs were by Holbrook & Fairbanks (1962) and Lehiste & Peterson (1961).
-Many studies have shown that second diphthong target is much more likely to be undershot and reduced compared with the first (e.g., Gay, 1968, 1970; Jha, 1985; Nâbélek & Dagenais, 1986).
-These studies suggest that the first target and the direction of spectral change that may be critical in identifying and distinguishing between diphthongs, rather than whether the 2^{nd} target is actually attained.
-Gottfried, Miller & Meyer (1993) analysed acoustically in an F1 x F2 logarithmic space three of the different hypotheses for diphthong identification discussed in Nearey & Assmann (1986).
-These were (a) both targets (b) the onset plus the rate of change of the spectrum and (c) the onset plus the direction are critical for diphthong identification.
-The results of an analysis of 768 diphthongs provided support for all three hypotheses, with the highest classification scores obtained from (a), the dual target hypothesis.
+Another more common way for targets to differ is in the contrast between monophthongs and diphthongs, i.e., between vowels with a single as opposed to two targets.
+Some of the earliest acoustic studies of (American English) diphthongs were by Holbrook and Fairbanks (1962) and Lehiste and Peterson (1961).
+Gay (1968, 1970) showed that the second diphthong target is much more likely to be undershot and reduced than the first.
+From this it follows that the first target and the direction of spectral change may be critical in identifying and distinguishing between diphthongs, rather than whether the second target is actually attained.